'Greatest world has ever seen' - Williams tributes

 Arlene and Princess Kinch, a mother and daughter from New Jersey, said it would feel strange to see tennis without such an icon.

 "I've never know life without Serena," said 20-year-old Princess.
 "She's just phenomenal.
-It doesn't matter she got to 24, she's still the GOAT.

 "She always says the right things.
 She knows her worth, knows how great a player she is and does not take mess from anyone who tries to downplay her success."